Instant Pot Ground Pork and Bean Chili. Soaking dried beans overnight makes this a chili I can make on a busy weeknight.

 - Overnight soak: Cover the beans with the 8 cups of water and add the 1 tablespoon of salt.
 Leave the beans to soak at least 8 hours, or overnight.
 Drain the beans and discard the soaking liquid.

 - OR: Pressure Quick Soak for 1 minute with a 30 minute rest: Put the beans, 8 cups of water, and 1 tablespoon of salt in an Instant Pot or other pressure cooker.
-Pressure cook at high pressure for 1 minute (“Manual” or “Pressure Cook” mode in an Instant Pot for 1 minute), then let the beans sit for 30 minutes.
+Pressure cook at high pressure for 1 minute (“Manual” or “Pressure Cook” mode in an Instant Pot), then let the pressure come down naturally for a full 30 minutes.
+(Quick release any pressure remaining after 30 minutes, but let the beans rest for the full 30 minutes, even if the pressure releases itself earlier.)
 Drain the beans and discard the soaking liquid.

 - Sauté the aromatics and spices: Set the Instant Pot to sauté mode adjusted to high (medium-high heat in a stovetop PC).
 Add the vegetable oil and heat until shimmering, about 5 minutes.
 Stir in the onions, garlic, and jalapeño, then sprinkle with the ½ teaspoon salt.
 Sauté, stirring occasionally, until the onions soften, about 5 minutes.
 Make a hole in the center of the onions and add the chili powder, cumin, coriander, and oregano.
 Toast for 1 minute, then stir the spices into the onions.